 Any establishment selling alcohol within the City of Smyrna must obtain an Alcohol Beverage License(s) prior to engaging in the sale of alcohol.
 Alcoholic Beverage Licenses are handled through the Business License Office.
-Application forms are available here.
+Application forms are available here or for change of agent only here.
 Upon submission of the initial form, the applicant/agent will undergo a background check by the Smyrna Police Department.
 This process will be monitored by the Business License Officer.

 All new or altered Alcohol Licenses will be advertised two weeks prior to the scheduled review by Mayor and Council or the License and Variance Board.